TundraClimate/endolphine/README.md

 - Impl for the multi-key command system
 - Add a cursor in input
-- Improve display and cache logic
 - Add a config for command override that open it by extension
 - Add a loader for the user-defined theme
-- Create the `Widget` trait
 - Support MacOS (NEVER SUPPORT for **WINDOWS**)
 - Add a logger to file
 - Impl for the realtime displaying system